jcruz0x/chargen/bookdata/md/forest-gnome.md

 woodland folk, and they regard elves and good fey as their most important allies.

-These gnomes also befriend
-small forest animais and rely on them for information about threats that might prowl their lands.
+These gnomes also befriend small forest animals and rely on them for information about threats that might prowl their lands.